rabakuku/Mistral-AI-for-the-Enterprise/Section_4/Video4/4_Install_vLLM.md

-In this section, we are going to ignite our **Production Engine**! 🚀 While tools like Ollama are great for a quick chat, **vLLM** is the heavy-duty machinery used by world-class AI teams to serve models at lightning speed.

 ### **Why vLLM is the "Gold Standard" for Serving** 🏎️

 While you might be tempted to just run a simple Python script, **vLLM** is fundamentally different from standard inference.
 It uses a revolutionary algorithm called **PagedAttention**, which manages GPU memory almost like an operating system manages RAM, preventing "memory fragmentation."
 This allows the engine to handle multiple user requests simultaneously without slowing down or crashing.
 In a professional environment, vLLM provides significantly higher throughput than standard setups, making it the superior choice for enterprise-grade applications.
 By mastering vLLM, you are learning how to deploy AI in a way that is actually scalable in the real world.